mindorii/kws/README.md

 ## Train

-Before training, make sure to set your `PYTHONPATH` to the kws directory
+Before training, make sure to set your `PYTHONPATH` to the repo top level directory.
+From the repo top level directory run
 ```
 export PYTHONPATH=$PYTHONPATH:`pwd`
 ```